IN-LINE NETWORK TROUBLESHOOTER - LanXPLORER Pro

 Q: Does LanXPLORER Pro support 802.11ac and 5GHz?

-A: No. It does not support 802.11ac and 5GHz band at the moment
+A: Yes.
+It does support 802.11ac and 5GHz band at the moment